inivekin/abosa/abosa.typ

 rampant shrewdness of racous breaths, sets like suns now, less oppressive, lurking down in vacuous depths.
+No din from aerial arraign,
-No din in brooding, silent reign, my bones repose under my skin, no more enduring absent pain, no poke nor stab, no prod nor pin.
+my bones repose under my skin, no more enduring absent pain, no poke nor stab, no prod nor pin.